reasonml/reasonml.github.io/src/pages/guide/ocaml.md

 ### Tuples and Records

-In `Reason`, tuples always require parentheses.
-This requirement makes `Reason` easier to read and also removes the need for type annotations inside of tuple members to be wrapped in *additional* parentheses.
+In Reason, tuples always require parentheses.
+This requirement makes Reason easier to read and also removes the need for type annotations inside of tuple members to be wrapped in *additional* parentheses.
 <table>